Zeebrow/define/README.md

 * `--more` syntax highlighting
 * other dictionary integrations: slang, programming, pop culture, etc.
-* link to more info when unable to find match
 * local caching of content looked up in the past

 ### short-term